Yoga Exercises For Your Hands, Wrists & Fingers

-Whether it's hours on the computer or hours on your cellular phone, cooking, cleaning, writing and driving, our hands, wrists and fingers never stop.
-Some of us actually develop chronic conditions, like osteoarthritis (wear-and-tear-arthritis), and carpel tunnel syndromes (CTS) to name a few.
+Whether spending hours on the computer, hours on your cell phone, cooking, cleaning, writing or driving, our hands, wrists and fingers never stop.
+Some of us actually develop chronic conditions, like osteoarthritis (wear-and-tear-arthritis), and carpel tunnel syndromes (CTS), to name a few.
 Are there really yoga exercises for your hands, wrists and fingers, specifically?

-Our hands and wrists carry much of the burden in our everyday lives without us even thinking about it.
-Like any other body part that is used heavily in our everyday activities, it's important to take take of them as well.
+Our hands and wrists carry much of the burden in our everyday lives.
+Oftentimes, we don’t even think about it.
+Like other parts of the body, they need care as well.

-With all that being said, what can we do?
-Are there movements and/or exercises that may be well suited to relieve pain, help stretch, or relax these areas of our bodies?
+Are there movements or exercises that may be well suited to relieve pain, help stretch, simply help relax these areas of the body.

-The answer is yes!
-As many of you know from reading our blog, we are very supportive of the practice of yoga.
-Yoga, "combines physical exercise, mental meditation and breathing techniques to strengthen the muscles and relieve stress".
-So if this is the case and it works for many other areas of the body, what’s to say, it can’t help relieve discomfort from your hands, wrists and fingers as well through gentle postures.
+Surely, if this is the case for other areas of the body, what’s to say, it can’t help relieve discomfort from your hands, wrists and fingers as well.

-Practicing yoga for hands, wrists, and fingers can help you build strength and even avoid injuries.
-Like other joints and muscles within your body, these areas also need to be cared for on a consistent or routine basis.
+Practicing yoga for hands, wrists, and fingers can help build strength and may even help, avoid injuries or chronic conditions.

 Research & Yoga